forestdb/forestdb.org/models/2025-problang-comparison-class.md

 - *Superordinate* or the general population
 - *Subordinate* or the specific group (basketball players, gymnasts, soccer players)

-By capturing the uncertainty over which comparison class is being used (superordinate vs. subordinate), Tessler et. al (2017) extend the adjective model to account for this ambiguity.
+By capturing the uncertainty over which comparison class is being used (superordinate vs. subordinate), Tessler et al. (2017) extend the adjective model to account for this ambiguity.
 We will point out the similarities and differences between the two models as we go through.